swiftlang/swift-experimental-string-processing/Documentation/Evolution/StronglyTypedCaptures.md

 >_**Note:** The `Regex` type includes, and `firstMatch(of:)` returns, the entire match as the "0th element"._

-We introduce a generic type `Regex<Match>`, which treats the type of captures as part of a regular expression's type information for clarity, type safety, and convenience.
+We introduce a generic type `Regex<Match>`, which treats the capture types as part of a regular expression's type information for clarity, type safety, and convenience.
 As we explore a fundamental design aspect of the regular expression feature, this pitch discusses the following topics:

 - A type definition of the generic type `Regex<Match>` and `firstMatch(of:)` method.
-- Capture type inference and composition in regular expression literals and the forthcoming result builder syntax.
+- Inference and composition of capture types in regular expression literals and the forthcoming result builder syntax.
 - New language features which this design may require.

 The focus of this pitch is the structural properties of capture types and how regular expression patterns compose to form new capture types.
 The semantics of string matching, its effect on the capture types (i.e. `UnicodeScalarView.SubSequence` or `Substring`), and the result builder syntax will be discussed in future pitches.